 Many of these popular online stores were forced to close their bricks and mortar outlets for months though, meaning that many of them have struggled financially.
 So some may find themselves in a position where they can't really afford to offer discounts as large as originally planned.

-Amazon's dominance, particularly in the US, is of course less affected by such issues and will be the store to beat when it comes to the best Black Friday deals on a huge range of categories.
+Amazon's dominance is of course less affected by such issues and will be the store to beat when it comes to the best Black Friday deals on a huge range of categories.

 Will prices drop even lower after Black Friday?